Mr-Bakai/Mr-Bakai/README.md

 # Hey There!
 I'm Bakai! :wave:

 I am ios/android developer.
-I am based in Bishkek, KYRGYZSTAN  currently.
+I am based in Tokyo, Japan.

 Since I was a kid I was curious about computing and always wanted to understand  how certain things would work.\
 Guess what ?
 I have studied ios/android developer and now I am iOS/Android Developer!
 Looking for more knowledge and interesting project to work with!